torognes/vsearch/man/commands/vsearch-fastq_stats.1.md

 4. P(AvgQ): error probability corresponding to AvgQ.
 5. AvgP: average error probability.
 6. AvgEE: average expected error over all reads up to this position.
-7. Rate: growth rate of AvgEE between this position and position - 1.
+7. Rate: growth rate of AvgEE between the current and previous positions.
 8. RatePct: Rate (as explained above) expressed as a percentage.

 ```text